agarics & Agaricales

 Background thoughts about approaching common names

 Common names for mushrooms in English-speaking North America have been in a sorry state for some time.
 Not many are used regularly by anyone.
 Even fewer are used regularly by people who study identification or taxonomy.
-Enthusiasts seeking common names are often redirected to scientific names, and might even be shamed for asking.
+Enthusiasts seeking common names are usually redirected to scientific names, and might be shamed first for even asking.

-It's not something inherently wrong with common names—with common names in general.
-We all readily use common names for a great many animals and plants, and even a few mushrooms.
-We're all happy to talk about "great blue herons", "white oaks", "lightning bugs", "grizzly bears", and "chanterelles".
-Common names in general are alive and well.
-Unfortunately, so is the idea, in certain communities, that something is inherently and hopelessly wrong with them.
-Some of the most common arguments brought up against common names are these true facts:
+It's not hard to see that whatever the issue is, it's not inherent to common names.
+They aren't all doomed to languish—all of us, even the strongest common-name critics, readily use them for all kinds of animals and plants, and even a few mushrooms.
+We're all happy to talk about "great blue herons", "white oaks", "lightning bugs", "grizzly bears", "humans", "chanterelles", "boletes", and "fly agarics".
+Common names in a general sense are alive and well.
+Unfortunately, so is the idea, in some communities, that something is inherently and hopelessly wrong with them.
+Some of the most common arguments brought up against common names for mushrooms are true facts, but facts that are also true of scientific names:

 So, why are mushroom common names in particular faring so badly?
-One reason might be the ways our relationship with mushrooms differs from our relationships with animals and plants.
+One reason might be the way our relationship with mushrooms differs from our relationship with animals and plants.
 Mushrooms are (for most people, historically) less interesting, less commonly encountered, and much harder to identify.
-Compared to the amount of effort it often takes just to recognize a genus in the field, learning a scientific name can seem like a trivial extra bit to tack on.
+Compared to the great amount of effort it usually takes to start recognizing a mushroom species in the field, learning a scientific name can seem like a trivial extra bit to tack on.
 If the average mushroom identifier has to put in more hours studying than the average bird identifier, it might make sense that mushroom common names would get less attention.

-Mushroom common names have been stuck at a distant third after animals and plants, but we could be coming in at a close third.
-Obviously, we can approach this directly by advocating for mushroom common names, using them, or at least easing up from condemning them.
+Mushroom common names have been stuck at a distant third after animals and plants, but I believe we could be coming in at a close third.
+Obviously, we can approach this directly by advocating for mushroom common names, and using mushroom common names.
 But there might be an equally important, if not more important, angle to work from.
-Mushroom common names might be faring so badly because the ones we have are bad.
-Those three facts above might be more true than they should be because nobody (more or less) is putting effort into curating them.
-The "ones we have" are, in large part, halfhearted, uninspired, inconsistent, confusing, awkward, long, boring, or goofy.
-Many are relics from old times when mycophiles only cared about a few species and mycologists only knew about a few more.
-They're now dysfunctional in teasing apart the several hundred genera and several thousand species we're becoming familiar with in North America.
+Mushroom common names might be faring so badly partly because the ones we have are so bad.
+Those four arguments above (about extraneous, overloaded, deficient, and uninformative common names) might be more true than they need to be because almost nobody is investing effort into curating common names.
+I believe the ones we "already have" are, in large part, halfhearted, uninspired, inconsistent, confusing, goofy, awkward, long, or boring.
+Many are relics from past centuries when mycophiles only cared about a few species and mycologists only knew about a few more.
+These old, low-resolution names are now dysfunctional in teasing apart the several hundred genera and several thousand species we're becoming familiar with in North America.
 We've seen names that nobody wants to use fester for years, being typed and printed in all the productions that need a common name, and never earnestly used out loud.
-Composing and choosing common names that aren't terrible is probably an important step to catching up to the more familiar kingdoms.
+Composing and choosing common names that aren't terrible might be an important step to catching up to the more familiar kingdoms.

 Of course scientific names have their own advantages.
-If you are reading this page, you are probably familiar with them (rules that safeguard against almost any ambiguity).
-But scientific names and common names are like business suits and swimsuits.
+If you're reading this page, you're probably familiar with them.
+The ICN provides a long list of strict rules that theoretically safeguard against almost any ambiguity.
+But this clarity doesn't come for free. scientific names and common names are like business suits and swimsuits.
 On any particular occasion, it's important to choose which one to wear.
-But trying to choose only one to wear for our entire life would be silly.
-A well-tailored common name suit has many advantages.
-The names...
+But trying to choose only one to wear for one's entire life would be silly.
+Assuming the advantages of scientific names are obvious, consider the advantages of (good) common names, which...

 Conclusions: